RakhithJK/pyenv-pyenv-wiki/Plugins.md

 * [default-packages](https://github.com/jawshooah/pyenv-default-packages) - Installs a set of default packages any time you install a new version of python or create a new virtualenv
 * [pip-update](https://github.com/massongit/pyenv-pip-update) - Update all libraries managed by pip or conda in all environments.
 * [choice](https://github.com/fizista/pyenv-choice) - Allows you to choose which version of Python you will use for a given program name, if there are multiple versions of this program.
+* [fix-version](https://github.com/sprout42/pyenv-fix-version) - Provides a `pyenv fix-version` command to try and fix up any missing library dependencies there may be for an installed python version.